torproject/metrics-lib/CONTRIB.md

 Releases
 --------

-As mentioned before we didn't put out releases for far too long.
-But we're about to change that.
 As a rule of thumb, we should put out a new release of metrics-lib soon after making a major change as listed under "Change log" above.
 If we're planning to make more changes soon after, let's wait for them and make a release with everything.
 But we shouldn't let a major change sit in an unreleased metrics-lib for more than, say, two weeks.
 In contrast to that, medium changes can stay unreleased for longer, though they don't have to if we want to use them in an application sooner.
 Minor changes can be collected and usually will be released with changes on higher stages, but when necessary they can be released earlier.

-Regarding version numbers, we'll start with 1.0.0 and bump to 1.0.1, 1.1.0, 1.2.0, etc. for each backwards-compatible change.
-When we remove a previously deprecated feature, making a backwards-incompatible change, we'll bump to 2.0.0.
+Regarding version numbers, we started with 1.0.0 and bumped to 1.1.0, 1.2.0, etc. which were all backwards-compatible changes.
+Whenever we'll remove a previously deprecated feature, making a backwards-incompatible change, we'll bump to 2.0.0.
+For minor changes, we'd bump to x.x.1.

 Releases are cryptographically signed on multiple levels: the Git tag created for the release is signed using GnuPG, the produced .jar files are